 Report” (found on the Honors Website) by your graduation date.

 - For more information, see the Definition of 'Leadership Position'' in the handbook.

-- Expand his or her cultural and ethical horizons to engage a global society through attending
+- Explore his or her cultural and ethical horizons to engage a global society through attending

 cultural events and seeking out challenging opportunities for service and leadership

 - Participate in the honors community, abiding by the honor code, to foster curiosity, dialogue